Video Credit: Brian Faure, Liberty Hill, TX

 Some may not remember the days when life was slow and a little simpler, but maybe we here at the Market can help recreate that for you and your own family.

 What was once simply a working family ranch, is now a hub for Liberty Hill locals.
-You can generally find Susan working the Market on Saturdays and getting to know her customers on Thursdays at Food Truck Roundup.
+You can generally find Susan working the Market on Saturdays.

-If you're looking to find a strong sense of community and want to get to know your local neighbors, visit the Market at Indian Mound Ranch every Saturday, or contact Susan to host an event of your own.
+If you're looking to find a strong sense of community and want to get to know your local neighbors, visit the Market at Indian Mound Ranch on the third Saturday, or contact Susan to host an event of your own.

 We and our vendors want to thank you all for supporting small, local businesses at Indian Mound Ranch!